Sharafnama

 The Sharafnama (Kurdish: شەرەفنامە Şerefname; Persian: شرفنامه Sharafnâmeh; lit.
-'The Book of Honor') is a book written in 1597 by the medieval Kurdish historian and poet Sharaf al-Din Bitlisi (1543–1599) in Persian.
+'The Book of Honor') is a book written in 1597 by the medieval Kurdish historian, poet and prince Sharaf al-Din Bitlisi (1543–1599) in Persian.
 Sharafnama is regarded as an important, and the oldest, source on Kurdish history.
 It deals with the different Kurdish dynasties, such as the Ayyubid Dynasty of Saladin, ancient and Medieval Kurdish principalities in the Middle East and the Caucasus, as well as mentioning the pre-Islamic ancestors of the Kurds.

 History

 Although the Sharafnama is a work of Kurdish history, it was written in Persian.
 Given the context of Sharaf Khan's time, this choice was, in a sense, inevitable.
 After his father, Shams al-Din Khan, sought refuge at the court of Safavid Shah Tahmasp I (1524-1576), it is not surprising that Sharaf Khan, who received a high-quality education alongside the princes in Shah Tahmasp’s palace in Qazvin and mastered Persian like a native speaker, chose to write this work in that language.
 His decision was driven both by the desire to reach a wide audience across the Persian-speaking regions and to enhance his dynasty’s legitimacy in the broader world.
 Upon completing his book, Sharaf Khan sent copies to the Kurdish leaders of Kilis (Husayn Jānbūlād) and Ardalan (Halo Khan).
 This gesture could have been aimed at demonstrating the Bidlis ruler’s dynastic authority and gaining broader recognition, while also indicating that Persian was read and written in the courts of other Kurdish rulers.